Another dead end. Isaac swore, and regretted it.

 Either Isaac didn’t notice Yasmin’s suffering or didn’t want to, for after the break, he didn’t say anything more.
 Or maybe he was scared, and not of the fall.

 If he wouldn’t do it, Laura would.
-She glanced down.
-“How are you doing?”
+“How are you doing?” she murmured, glancing down.

 “I’ll manage,” came the tired reply.